I Almost Gave Up on DIY: How I Finally Built a Pro-Quality Garden Shed in One Weekend (After Learning This Simple Blueprint Method)

 He didn't believe me until I showed him the sawdust on my shirt.

-If you are thinking about building a shed, or any woodworking project, I learned the hard way that professionally-designed plans save time and money.
+If you're thinking about building a shed, or any woodworking project, I learned the hard way that professionally-designed plans save time and money.
 The free resources I found lacked the critical details that prevent expensive mistakes.

 Ryan's collection gave me the one thing I couldn't buy at Home Depot: Confidence.